 Many began moving to Lowland cities, which thanks to the political and economic Union enacted in 1707 were beginning to experience the first stirrings of the Industrial Revolution.
 The Lowland Scots, being Presbyterians, had found much in common with the English Dissenters — Baptists, Congregationalists, Quakers, Unitarians, and of course Presbyterians — who, except for the Quakers, were (like the Scottish Presbyterians) essentially Calvinist, agreeing for the most part on theology and differing in practice; and as for the Quakers, despite their weird theory and practice, their businesslike, hardworking, and agreeable ethos combined with the common experience of High Church Anglican disdain led most of the other Dissenters (English or Scottish) to give them a pass.
 The English Dissenters had pioneered the new industrial techniques,note and eventually word of these new ideas came to the Lowland Scots, who began setting up their own factories and coming up with their own techniques.note By the mid-19th century, the Lowlands were one of the most industrialised regions in the world—and were chock-full of labourers from the Highlands (and Ireland, but that's another matter), coming in via the new-built canals and railways.
 At this point, with so many people from all over Scotland not where they were before a mere thirty or forty years before, the Clan system had clearly become what it is today: more as a focus of identity then as the political system it once was.

-On a day-to-day basis, Scots follow the same "meat and potatoes" diet as the rest of the UK/much of the Western World.
-Nevertheless, traditional dishes still coexist happily with the modern internationalised diet, McDonald's, KFC, Starbucks and the rest.
+On a day-to-day basis, Scots follow the same "meat and potatoes" diet as the rest of the United Kingdom.
+Nevertheless, traditional dishes still coexist happily with the modern internationalised diet (McDonald's, KFC, etc).

 Scotland does have the dubious distinction of eating almost as unhealthily as America, so it's not surprising that Scotland has some of the worst rates of heart disease and bowel cancer in the Western world (just behind America).